 - Redesigned Admin Panel - eases the learning curve, as well as decrease the time needed for day-to-day operations considerably.
 It makes everything look a bit fancier too 🙂

 We're pretty sure that the best Magento 2 features are yet to be offered.
-Just give some time to the developer community to get comfortable with a brand new modular architecture, enhanced file structure and improved testing framework.
+Just give some time to the developer community to get comfortable with a brand new modular architecture, enhanced file structure and improved the testing framework.

-When should I upgrade to Magento 2?
+When should I upgrade Magento 1 to Magento 2?

-The saddest part is that design, code customization and 3rd party extensions are impossible to transfer.
-Another thing you should know, is that unless you manage to take care of 301 redirects swiftly and accurately, your SEO may suffer too.
+The saddest part is that design, code customization, and 3rd party extensions are impossible to transfer.
+Another thing you should know is that unless you manage to take care of 301 redirects swiftly and accurately, your SEO may suffer too.

 The good news is that there are several options to perform an upgrade: you either could utilize official Magento scripts or an automated migration service, such as Cart2Cart.
-Both solutions are equally reliable, but work quite differently.
+Both solutions are equally reliable but work quite differently.
 While migration scripts require some sufficient programming skills and manual setup, Magento upgrade using Cart2Cart is fully automated.
-Also, the service allows to preserve your Google rankings at most by moving 301 redirects, as well as to migrate customer passwords for the convenience of your existing clients.
+Also, the service allows preserving your Google rankings at most by moving 301 redirects, as well as to migrate customer passwords for the convenience of your existing clients.

 To get a strategic advantage, start with a free Demo migration now and check out how your store will look like on Magento 2 within a half an hour!